danbandera/My-Team-devChallenges/README.md

 ![screenshot](/MyTeam.png)

-Responsive Team page, where you can write an introduction for your team and then introduce every member and their roll.
+Responsive Team page, where you can write an introduction for your team and then introduce every member and their role.

 ### Built With